stutrek/idaho/README.md

 Idaho is a state machine with functional aspects.
 Each state is a function that returns an object containing its transitions and any values associated with this state.
 States are functional, but machines are stateful.

-It aims implement state charts in a JavaScript friendly way, using code rather than configuration.
+It aims implement state charts using JavaScript idioms, using code rather than configuration.
 Everything that's possible with XState and other state machine/state chart libraries should be possible with Idaho.

 -   States are functions rather than configuration.
 -   States have a React-like hooks API for data and side effects.